Chainyard/coding-challenge/README.md

 Chainyard Coding Challenge
 =============

-This coding challenge is optional if you already have some code that you're proud of and can share with us.

 When completing this coding challenge, please organize your code as if it were going into production, then send us a link to the hosted repository (e.g. Github, Bitbucket...).

 ### Functional Spec
 ----------------------------

-Create a simple web app that allows a user to **browse block & transaction data** from the Blockchain.org **blockchain**.
+Create a simple web app that allows a user to **browse blockchain block & transaction data** from the Blockchain.org public API.
 The user should be able to:

 - View a single block
 - View a single transaction on a block